adamfoneil/WinForms.Library/README.md

 This is a collection of helpers and data binding utillities for WinForms development.
 Please see the [Wiki](https://github.com/adamosoftware/WinForms.Library/wiki) for latest info.

-There's also a separate Nuget package **AO.FileSystem** that removes the WinForms dependency, and provides a couple methods for working with local file system:
+There's also a separate Nuget package **AO.FileSystem** that removes the WinForms dependency, and provides several file search methods:

 # WinForms.Library.FileSystem [FileSystem_DotNetSearch.cs](https://github.com/adamosoftware/WinForms.Library/blob/master/WinForms.Library/FileSystem_DotNetSearch.cs)
 ## Methods